juniorsundarCasual/TGT/vault/volume-2.chapter-150.md

 'I don't have a choice here,' Guy responded with a bitter smile.

 (Everyone has a choice,) Mast retorted.
-(You could just turn a blind-eye to everything.)
+(You could just turn a blind eye to everything.)

 'There lies the problem, doesn't it?'
 Guy commented.
 'If I know for a fact that the "other guy" can help my student make a breakthrough, which could boost her performance in attempting the surgery, how can I sit still?'

 (Isn't the answer obvious?
 You aren't obligated to do anything, Guy,) Mast reasoned.

 'I disagree.
-If I hold the power in my hands to help someone else and potentially save lives, I am morally obliged to help them,' Guy said with a chuckle.
+If I hold the power in my hands to help someone else and potentially save lives, I am morally obliged to help them,' Guy said with a bitter chuckle.
 Unwittingly, he had quoted a rather worn-out line originating from a famous comic series back on Earth.

 (Even at the cost of hurting yourself?)